Thinkit-lab/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-listfilesdigitonly displays currents directory contents in long format with user and groupd IDs
+6-firstdirectory creates a new directory in /tmp directory